Faculty

 Israel

-Chair, piano faculty, the Buchmann-Mehta School of Music, Tel Aviv University.
-Formerly dean, performing arts faculty, and piano department chair, Jerusalem Academy of Music and Dance.
+The recently appointed Head of the Buchmann-Mehta School of Music, Tel Aviv University, Prof. Zohar is the former dean, performing arts faculty, and chair, the piano department. at Jerusalem Academy of Music and Dance.
 Graduated from Givatayim Conservatory, Rubin Music Academy at Tel-Aviv University, and Indiana University (Doctor of Musical Arts degree).
 Studied with Hanna Shalgi, Arie Vardi, Menahem Pressler, Leonard Hokanson, and Michel Block.
 Prizewinner, Casadesus competition in Cleveland and contests in Vienna, Sydney and Pretoria.
 Has performed with Israel’s leading orchestras, including Israel Philharmonic, under Zubin Mehta, David Robertson, Urs Schneider, Mendi Rodan, Noam Sheriff, David Shallon, and others.
 Concertized in Austria, Germany, France, England, Spain, Italy, Russia, Georgia, USA, South Africa, Australia, and Japan.
 Edited, presented, and performed in concert series, featuring collected sonatas by Beethoven, concertos by Mozart, piano works by Chopin, Brahms, Schumann and other composers.

 Dror Semmel